 - how the UK should influence the development of future standards.

-The advice NSCASE provides to the National Statistician will span the full range of domains in economic statistics, including the National Accounts, fiscal statistics, prices, trade and the balance of payments and labour market statistics.
-It will identify global measurement best practice and will consider how best to meet the imperative for internationally comparable statistics.
-It will also identify opportunities for statistical innovation and will support statistical producers as they seek to ensure that their statistics accurately capture economic reality.
+The advice NSCASE provides to the National Statistician spans the full range of domains in economic statistics, including the National Accounts, fiscal statistics, prices, environmental economic accounting, trade and the balance of payments and labour market statistics.
+It identifies global measurement best practice and considers how best to meet the imperative for internationally comparable statistics.
+It also identifies opportunities for statistical innovation and supports statistical producers as they seek to ensure that their statistics accurately capture economic reality.